Missouri’s Springfield Propels Renewable Natural Gas Project to Harness Biogas Resources

 The proposed project aims to convert biogas into RNG and deliver this source to the natural gas pipelines grid.
 Environmental Services staff conducted a Renewable Natural Gas Feasibility Study to assess project viability and explore options for monetizing the biogas resource.

 According to the study's findings, converting biogas to RNG emerges as the most beneficial use, offering opportunities to fund environmental liabilities, produce renewable energy, and protect City ratepayers from excessive rate increases.
-The project entails designing and installing biogas cleaning equipment, gas compression facilities, and a natural gas interconnection point.
+The project entails designing and installing biogas cleaning equipment, gas compression facilities, and a natural gas pipeline interconnection point.

 Initial capital investment for construction is estimated at $31.6 million, with an additional $3 million required annually for operations and maintenance.
 Despite the significant financial commitment, the City is actively pursuing financial and grant opportunities to support the project's implementation.